Buddhi19/SyntheticGen/README.md

 This repo implements a two-stage pipeline:

-- Stage A: a ratio-conditioned layout DDPM that generates a multi-class layout (K channels) at 64x64.
+- Stage A: a ratio-conditioned layout DDPM that generates a multi-class layout (K channels) at 64x64 (or 128/256).
 - Stage B: Stable Diffusion + ControlNet conditioned on the layout, with FiLM-style ratio gating.

-The layout generator enforces class ratios during training (explicit ratio loss), and sampling supports optional histogram guidance.
+The layout generator enforces class ratios during training (explicit ratio loss) and can add an optional boundary/edge loss for sharper maps.
+Sampling supports optional histogram guidance, CFG, and a ControlNet conditioning-scale schedule.

 ## Setup